SynBioHub/synbiohub2-docs/README.md

 ```

-  * Then, naviagte to the documentation locally by entering the following in your web-browser:
+  * Then, navigate to the documentation locally by entering the following in your web-browser:

     ```http://localhost:1313```